Frequently Asked Questions

 Do you offer volume discounts?

-Where is the manual?
+Where is the user guide?
 Where can I learn how to use AudioSwift?

 Can I use two trackpads or a trackpad plus a Magic Mouse?